-The Company has incurred losses since inception of \$109,515,000 through December 31, 2015, which includes \$80,247,000 of exploration and development expenditures on the Prairie Creek property and central Newfoundland properties which have been expensed in accordance with the Company's accounting policies.
+The Company has incurred cumulative losses since inception of \$114,592,000 through December 31, 2016, which includes \$78,508,000 of exploration and development expenditures on the Prairie Creek Property and \$4,167,000 on the central Newfoundland properties all of which has been expensed in accordance with the Company's accounting policies.
 There can be no assurance that the Company will be able to operate profitably during future periods.
 If the Company is unable to operate profitably during future periods, and is not successful in obtaining additional financing, the Company could be forced to cease its exploration and evaluation programs and mine development activities as a result of insufficient cash resources.